maherou/Teaching/Archive/ATaleOfThreeCS373Students-pre-Fall-2023.md

 ---

-**Narrator:** SURVEY DAY.
+**Narrator:** FOUNDATIONS 'PHASE A' DAY.
 Students have completed their background, aka, survey, paper on their research topic and have prepared a brief presentation.

 **Einar:**  OK, it was tough to condense all I wanted to say for my presentation.
 The paper’s long, but that’s OK.
 I can work on reducing word count and clarifying my statements in the next version.